una-ui/una-ui/docs/content/3.components/table.md

 @@@ ./components/content/examples/vue/table/ExampleVueTableColumnFiltering.vue

 ::

-::div{label="makeData.ts"}
+::div{label="Data"}
-@@@ ./components/content/examples/vue/table/makeData.ts
+@@@ ./components/content/examples/vue/table/makeData.ts [makeData.ts]

 ::
 :::

+:read-more{to="https://tanstack.com/table/latest/docs/guide/column-filtering" title="Tanstack Column Filtering Documentation" target="_blank"}

-## Column Ordering
+### Column Ordering

 Column ordering allows you to reorder columns by dragging and dropping them.
 This is useful when you want to change the order of columns in the table.
-Read more about column ordering in the [Tanstack Column Ordering documentation](https://tanstack.com/table/latest/docs/guide/column-ordering){target="_blank"}.

 :::CodeGroup
 ::div{label="Preview"}